cdgaete/OptOutput.jl/README.md

 # OptOutput.jl

-OptOutput.jl is a Julia package that provides utility functions for collecting optimization results in tabular format (DataFrames) from JuMP models.
-It supports extracting primal and dual value results from solvers and transforming them into easily accessible data structures.
+OptOutput.jl is a Julia package that provides utility functions for collecting optimization results in tabular format (DataFrames) from MPS files and solver outputs.
+It supports extracting primal and dual value results and transforming them into easily accessible data structures.

 ## Features

-- Parse MPS format strings from JuMP models
+- Parse MPS format strings
 - Extract primal and dual solutions
 - Transform optimization results into structured data
 - Generate DataFrames for easy data manipulation and analysis